ud-ai-journey/ud-ai-journey/day_98/README.md

 ## 🤝 Contributing

-This is Day 97 of a 100-day Python and AI challenge.
+This is Day 98 of a 100-day Python and AI challenge.
 The project demonstrates:
+- Multi-user SaaS with Supabase
 - Computer vision with local ML
 - Data analysis and visualization
 - Privacy-first design